 Unable to reply to this, the curtain falls on a distraught Tatyana.

 Act II - Running Time: 45 mins

 Three months have passed.
-It is Tatyana’s name day (a curious tradition similar to a birthday but held on the day that your name is associated with) and a country ball is being held in her honour.
-A fabulous waltz is heard and Onegin dances with Tatyana.
-Naturally he is bored and quickly grows irritated by those gossiping around him.
-Blaming Lensky for bringing him he decides to flirt with Olga.
+It is Tatyana’s name day (a curious tradition similar to a birthday but held on the day your name is associated with) and a country ball is being held in her honour.
+We hear a fabulous waltz and Onegin dances with Tatyana.
+Naturally, he is bored and quickly grows irritated by those gossiping around him.
+Blaming Lensky for bringing him, he decides to flirt with Olga.